The Token Economy

 On OpenAI’s o-series models, this internal monologue can run 2–5x longer than the visible response.
 You’re not just paying for the answer.
 You’re paying for the AI to think about the answer.
 And on models where output tokens cost $15–25 per million, that thinking isn’t cheap.

 This creates a new optimization problem: when do you need the model to reason deeply, and when is a fast, shallow response sufficient?
-The answer is model routing — using a cheap model (Nano, Haiku) for classification and simple tasks, and reserving the expensive reasoning models for problems that actually require them.
+The answer is model routing: use a cheap model (Nano, Haiku) for classification and simple tasks, and reserving the expensive reasoning models for problems that actually require them.

 The New Efficiency